U.S. flag

 Genetic counseling.

 IPEX syndrome is inherited in an X-linked manner.
-The risk to sibs of the proband depends on the carrier status of the mother.
-If the mother of the proband is a carrier, the chance of transmitting the pathogenic variant in each pregnancy is 50%.
-Males who inherit the pathogenic variant will be affected; females who inherit the pathogenic variant are carriers and will not be affected.
-Affected males pass the pathogenic variant to all of their daughters and none of their sons.
-Carrier testing for at-risk relatives, prenatal testing for pregnancies at risk, and preimplantation diagnosis are possible for families in which the pathogenic variant has been identified.
+The risk to sibs of the proband depends on the genetic status of the mother.
+If the mother of the proband has a FOXP3 pathogenic variant, the chance of transmitting the pathogenic variant in each pregnancy is 50%.
+Males who inherit the pathogenic variant will be affected; females who inherit the pathogenic variant will be heterozygous (to date, IPEX syndrome has not been reported in females who are heterozygous for a FOXP3 pathogenic variant).
+Affected males transmit the pathogenic variant to all of their daughters and none of their sons.
+Once the FOXP3 pathogenic variant has been identified in an affected family member, identification of female heterozygotes and prenatal/preimplantation genetic testing are possible.

 Diagnosis